soksay/buyTokenOnDex/README.md

 1) Create a python virtual environment
 2) Clone this github repository on your environment : git clone https://github.com/soksay/buyTokenOnDex.git
+3) They will ask you a passphrase, i'll give it to you in private
-3) Change working directory : cd buyTokenOnDex
+4) Change working directory : cd buyTokenOnDex
-4) Install requirements : pip install -r requirements.txt
+5) Install requirements : pip install -r requirements.txt
-5) Change the variables "private" and "sender_address" in the file config.py with the wallet you want to use (you can use a different wallet than yours if you have trust issues :) )
+6) Change the variables "private" and "sender_address" in the file config.py with the wallet you want to use (you can use a different wallet than yours if you have trust issues :) )